ibmresilient/resilient-community-apps/resilientsystems.com/python/shell_runner/README.md

 for specific actions if required.

 Typical uses include
-* Running network utilities such as dig, traceroute, nbtstat, ping
+* Running network utilities such as dig, traceroute, nbtstat, ping,
-* Using PowerShell or bash as a way to query databases or systems
+* Using PowerShell or bash as a way to query databases or systems,
+* Managing firewall and IPS rules (Snort examples are included),
 * Integrating with existing systems that have a command-line interface.

 For details, see the [setup documentation](Shell_Actions_Setup.pdf).